'Bright fireball' meteor shower visible from Singapore on Friday morning

 On Thursday afternoon, Malaysia's national space agency ANGKASA also shared information about the Quadrantids, which it said can be viewed in Malaysia with the naked eye in clear weather and in an area free from light.

-Singapore Science Centre advised stargazers to check the star map as the shower will appear near the constellations Bootees, Ursa Major and Ursa Minor.
+Singapore Science Centre advised stargazers to check the star map as the shower will appear near the constellations Bootes, Ursa Major and Ursa Minor.

 "It is advisable to dress for the weather as meteor-watching is a waiting game," it added.